rscarson/blog/embedding_js_with_rustyscript.md

   .expect("could not import the module!");
 ```

 No really, that's it - a working JS runtime with our shiny new module imported and ready to go.

-We could improve this with better error management - most rustyscript functions return a `rustyscript::Error` that will hold more details of what went wrong.
+We could improve this with better error management - most rustyscript functions return a `rustyscript::Error` with details of what went wrong.

-We can now call our module's API at will.
+But, we can now call our module's API at will.

 First we set up our module's internal value by calling `setValue(5)` - the `::<Undefined>` here just means we don't care about what the function returns: